L'Amour (music venue)

 L'Amour was a music venue in Brooklyn, New York, run by Mike and George Parente.
 L'Amour opened as a disco club in 1978, transformed into a rock club in 1981 and closed in February 2004.
 It was promoted as the "Rock Capital of Brooklyn".
-Commonly pronounced "La-Morz" by patrons, the venue hosted many of hard rock and heavy metal's biggest artists, including Iron Maiden, Kiss, Megadeth and Metallica, as well as frequently featuring underground bands from across the country and across the globe.
+Commonly pronounced "La-Morz" by patrons, the venue hosted many of hard rock and heavy metal's biggest artists, including Iron Maiden, Type O Negative, Kiss, Megadeth and Metallica, as well as frequently featuring underground bands from across the country and across the globe.
 The original L'Amour in Brooklyn remained a relevant part of the rock-metal scene for almost 25 years.

-Notable acts

-Some notable acts that performed at the venue included: Attacker, Accept, Amorphis, Anthrax, Anvil, Big Bad Wolf, Biohazard, Blue Öyster Cult (under their original name Soft White Underbelly), Cannibal Corpse, Carnivore, Cheap Trick, Corrosion of Conformity, Covenant, Cro-Mags, Destruction (band), Dirty Rotten Imbeciles, Dream Theater, Entombed, Exodus, Faith No More, Fates Warning, Ace Frehley, The Functional Idiots, Godflesh, Guns N' Roses, GWAR, Hatebreed, Immolation, In Flames, Iron Maiden (performing as Charlotte and the Harlots), Jane's Addiction, King Diamond, Kiss, Kix, Kreator, Krokus, Lacuna Coil, L.A.
-Guns, Liege Lord, Life of Agony, Lillian Axe, Yngwie J. Malmsteen, Manowar, Steve Marriott, Megadeth, Metallica, Moonspell, Motörhead, Murphy's Law, Nightwish, Nuclear Assault, Opeth, Overkill, the Joe Perry Project, Poison, Pyro Myth, Lips, Queensrÿche, Quiet Riot, the Ramones, Raven, Ruby Topaz, Saigon Kick, Savatage, Saxon, Sir Duke,Sepultura, Six and Violence, Sheer Terror, Slayer, Soundgarden, Stormtroopers od Death, Stryper, Testament, TORA!, TNT, Toxic Elvis, Toxik, Trouble,TORRA,Robin Trower, T.T.
-Quick, Twisted Sister, Type O Negative, Venom, Vinnie Vincent Invasion, Voivod, W.A.S.P., Wendy O Williams, Whiplash, White Lion, LACE, X Zebra.

 Spinoff clubs

 L'Amour spawned two spinoff rock clubs in the mid-1980s: L'Amour East in Queens and L'Amour Far East on Long Island.

 L'Amour East (also known as “The Edge” for some years) (DNZ Korean supermarket, currently), located on Queens Boulevard (77-00, specifically) in Elmhurst, Queens (Newtown, formerly), south Queens, New York City, NY 11373, existed for several years (circa 1983–1988), riding the coattails of the Brooklyn club's fame.
 The Queens club not only showcased rock performers and some of the top glam metal bands of the era, but as a dance club, also hosted many freestyle music acts.

 L'Amour Far East, situated in Commack on Long Island, folded soon after its 1987 opening.

 A new L'Amour existed in Staten Island from April 2006 to December 2009, dubbing itself the "Rock Capitol of Staten Island".